• Skip to main content

 3. Oriental Painting Collection

-Pera Museum Orientalist Paintings
+Pera Museum Painting Collection

 Oriental Painting Collection includes works by European painters inspired by Ottoman life between the 17th and 20th centuries.
 The most rare works of this collection are the paintings of Osman Hamdi Bey.